800-450-6118

 Conclusion

 Carpal tunnel gloves are only slightly useful for fighting carpal tunnel syndrome.
-They don't do much except keep your hand warm.
-And warmth alone isn't going to eliminate symptoms.
+They don't do much except keep your hand warm and provide a placebo effect.
+These alone are not going to eliminate symptoms.

 Carpal tunnel syndrome isn't just an annoyance.
-It's an extremely common yet serious disorder of the hand.
+It's a very common yet serious disorder of the hand.
 And unfortunately, there's no cheap or quick way out of it.

 Share by: